 Want to teach your child to read?

-But learning to read is a complex skill and I worried I’d do something to confusing the child, which could do more harm than good.
+But learning to read is a complex skill and I worried I’d do something to confuse them, which could do more harm than good.

 My grandchildren had nailed the pre-reading skills; letters of the alphabet, how to hold a book and turn the pages the correct way etc. But how could I help them make the leap from single letters to words?